vatpac-technology/sops/docs/enroute/Melbourne Centre/OLW.md

 ## Sector Responsibilities
 OLW is responsible for issuing descent and ascertaining arrival intentions for aircraft bound for YPKA.

+Regardless of the status of KA ADC, OLW operates the Karratha Class E airspace `A055` and above.
+When KA ADC is offline, the Class D airspace below `A055` is reclassified Class G.

 ## STAR Clearance Expectation
 ### Handoff
 Aircraft being transferred to the following sectors shall be told to Expect STAR Clearance on handoff: